4z0t/FAF-UI-Mods/ReUI.md

 Module with functions to create and manage options for your mod.
 It provides with `OptionVar` class to create reactive options for your needs; builder to create options menus with various types of options: filters, scrollers, selectors and etc. Use cases can be found in almost every mod in `Options.lua`.

 ### ReUI.UI

+Provides with 3 crucial classes for ReUI's controls: Layouter, Layout and Layoutable.

+Layouter is responsoble for performing layout on a given control.
+Supports reactive scaling.
+Each control by default uses parent's layouter.
+Layout is a class that represents layout of given control and can switched on the fly to alter control's layout.
+By default each control uses layout that is done inside `InitLayout` method.
+Layoutable is a class that stores Layouter and Layout references and applies them when needed.
+You can inherit this class to use Layouter and Layout in your control.

 #### ReUI.UI.Controls

+Provides with primitive classes that inherit Layoutable class.
+These are Group, Text, Bitmap and CheckBox (no idea why this one is here :D).

 #### ReUI.UI.Views
 #### ReUI.UI.Animation
 #### ReUI.UI.Color